mukuwaba/Student/Student.md

 public class Student {
+   //Instance variables
     private String name;
     private double average;

     //Constructor
     public Student(String name, double average){//creates student object
         //will run when you create a new student object
         //constructor, has the same name as the class
-//double is a data type, one of the eight, twice the size of a float
-        this.name = name; //set instance variable
+        //double is a data type, one of the eight, twice the size of a float this.name = name; //set instance variable